LT22613/CS50-Final_Project/README.md

 # Mazes and Monsters
 #### Video Demo:  <URL HERE>

-**Mazes and Monsters** is a text-based simulation game where a player navigates through a randomly generated maze, starting at the top-left corner and aiming to reach the bottom-right.
+**Mazes and Monsters** is a text-based simulation game where a player navigates through a maze, starting at the top-left corner and aiming to reach the bottom-right.
 Along the way, the player encounters monsters, treasure chests, and shopkeepers—all while managing health, resources, and survival!

 ## Game Features